darco31/get_a_grape/README.md

 # Business Model

-- This is a standard B2C application modeled on an e commerce store.
+- This is a standard B2C application modeled on an e-commerce store.
 The idea is it is easy to access and use for the shopper.
+The users experience is better enhanced as they don't need to sign up to the site to make an order.
+I believe this is more attractive to a user.

 - We offer several different varieties of White, Red wines , Champagne, Sparkling wines and Rose.